shivakumar20/Data/README.md

-Building a Forcasting Model for Pwoer Generation
+Building a Forcasting Model for Power Generation